i-MMANTECH/imman_Facial_recognition_Attendance_System/README.md

-# imman_Facial_recognition_Attendance_System
+﻿# imman_Facial_recognition_Attendance_System

-This project implements a facial recognition-based attendance system using PHP.
-It leverages advanced facial recognition technology to automatically identify and record the attendance of individuals.
-The system captures facial data, compares it with stored images, and logs attendance in real-time, making the process efficient and secure.
+This repository contains the code and resources for a facial recognition system.
+The system is designed to identify and authenticate individuals based on facial features using deep learning techniques.